nrjdalal/next-to-start/README.md

 - ### Font

-  Instead of using the `next/font` package, use recommended Tailwind CSS V4 approach i.e. CSS First approach.
+  Instead of using the `next/font` package, use recommended Tailwind CSS V4 approach i.e. CSS-first configuration.

   ```diff
   - import { Inter } from "next/font/google"